JamesNK/BookOfDotNetOSS/nuget.md

 ### Important NuGet Package Metadata

-This is the NuGet metadata that every project should provide:
+A NuGet package has a lot of associated metadata.
+This is the metadata that every project should provide:

 | SDK Project name                 | Nuspec name              | Description  |
 | -------------------------------- | ------------------------ | ------------ |